666jfox777/666jfox777/README.md

-### Justin Fox: Cloud Enthusiast
+### Justine Fox: Cloud Enthusiast

-Justin Fox is a Director of Software Engineering at [Mastercard](https://justinfox.me/mastercard/) working in the [NuData Security](https://justinfox.me/nudata/) group.
+Justine Fox is a Director of Software Engineering at [Mastercard](https://justinfox.me/mastercard/) working in the [NuData Security](https://justinfox.me/nudata/) group.
 In addition to their role at Mastercard, they work as an